dockersamples/101-tutorial/README.md

 before working on your idea.
 While we love input, we want to keep the tutorial is scoped to new-comers.
 As such, we may reject ideas for more advanced requests and don't want you to lose any work you might have done.
 So, ask first and we'll gladly hear your thoughts!

+### Translating the Tutorial

+If you wish to translate the tutorial into another language, you need to do the following:

+1. Copy the `docs_en` directory and rename it as `docs_[your-language-code]`.
+1. Translate each of the directories.
+1. Translate all *.md files
+1. In the `mkdocs-config.json`, add a key for `your-language-code` and fill in the remaining pieces to configure the mkdocs build.
+1. To test everything out, you can run the `build.sh` script, which will verify the config file, as well as build all languages.